-CloudSim was developed by researchers at the Cloud Computing and Distributed Systems Laboratory of the University of Melbourne [14] on the basis of their previous grid simulator called GridSim [12].
-CloudSim is written in Java and its source code and additional resources are publicly available under the LGPL license from the project homepage.
+CloudSim was developed by researchers at the Cloud Computing and Distributed Systems Laboratory of the University of Melbourne [18] on the basis of their previous grid simulator called GridSim [16].
+CloudSim is written in Java and its source code and additional resources are publicly available under the LGPL license from the project homepage2.
 CloudSim is probably the most widely used cloud simulator.

 CloudSim comes with a built-in VM placement algorithm, implemented in the method PowerVmAllocationPolicyMigrationAbstract.optimizeAllocation and the methods that it calls for host overload detection and similar subtasks.
-This algorithm is due to Beloglazov et al. [2,3].
+This algorithm was developed by Beloglazov et al. [5,6].
 In order to change CloudSim's VM placement behavior, this method (or some of the other methods that it calls) needs to be overridden.

 Also some other VM placement algorithms that have been proposed in the literature have a publicly available CloudSim implementation.
-But unfortunately, they are not necessarily implemented using the same CloudSim version: e.g., the algorithm of Lago et al. is implemented in CloudSim 2.0 [29], whereas the algorithm of Beloglazov et al. is implemented in version 3.0 [2].
-For our experiments, we used the newest version, which is CloudSim 3.0.3, and ported algorithm implementations from earlier versions where required.
+But unfortunately, they are not necessarily implemented using the same CloudSim version: e.g., the algorithm of Lago et al. is implemented in CloudSim 2.0 [44], whereas the algorithm of Beloglazov et al. is implemented in version 3.0 [5].
+For our experiments, we used CloudSim 3.0.3, and ported algorithm implementations from earlier versions where required.

 CloudSim also has some limitations.
-For example, the parallelism inside multicore processors is not modeled; only the total computational capacity of the CPU is considered.
-This gives sufficient precision in many cases, but may be too imprecise for critical applications or for irregular host architectures [34].
-Also, networking aspects are modeled only rudimentarily: bandwidth is considered to be a characteristic of PMs, and there is no way to model the bandwidth of individual network elements like switches or links.
-There are extensions to CloudSim that add networking support, but in a way that is not compatible with CloudSim's power modeling facilities [26].
+Most notably, networking aspects are modeled only rudimentarily: bandwidth is considered to be a characteristic of PMs, and there is no way to model the bandwidth of individual network elements like switches or links.
+For this reason, there are extensions to CloudSim that add networking support [29].
 For our current purpose, these limitations are not problematic, but if algorithms for more sophisticated problem variants are to be compared, this may require substantial modifications to CloudSim or even replacing it with another simulator that is more appropriate for the given purpose.